alloteyphil/Natours/readme.md

 You can do the following actions on the Natours website:

-- log in and signup with email
+- log in and sign up with email
 - upload your photo
 - update passwords and emails
 - book a tour with stripe(fake transaction)